-- ON THE RIGHT: Ethics a must in business Read More
+- ON THE RIGHT: Adverse effect on region’s economies Read More

-- ON THE LEFT: Ethics role for managers, workers Read More
+- ON THE LEFT: FATCA behind financial mayhem Read More

-- Blown off Read More
+- Players wanted Read More

 WASHINGTON (AP) — President Barack Obama is sounding a conciliatory tone after his re-election victory, saying he has learned from those who supported him and those who opposed him.
 And he says he returns to Washington "more determined" and "more inspired."
 He said he's hoping to work with Republicans to solve the nation's problems.
 He spoke to a cheering crowd in Chicago shortly after Mitt Romney told supporters in Boston that it's time for the nation to unite behind the president.
 Obama said he wants to meet with Romney to discuss how to work together.
 As he starts his second term, Obama will once again be dealing with a Republican-controlled House and a Senate led by Democrats.